kernelwernel/VMAware/docs/documentation.md

     /**
      * All checks are performed including spoofable techniques
-     * and a few techniques that are disabled by default, which waits 5 seconds for any human
+     * and a few other techniques that are disabled by default,
+     * one of which is VM::CURSOR which waits 5 seconds for any
-     * mouse interaction to detect automated virtual environments.
+     * human mouse interaction to detect automated virtual environments.
      * If you're fine with having a 5 second delay, add VM::ALL */
     bool is_vm5 = VM::detect(VM::ALL);